Youcxf/N33-LA-SimpleCalculator-Starter/README.md

 # Lab 2 – .NET Development
-*By Youcef Si-Ramdane and Shrijan*
+*By Youcef Si-Ramdane and Shrijan Sivakolunthu*

 ---